 - High grades are important in the application process.
 Many of the institutions require grades of 70% above the average ones.
 The higher your grades, the higher your chances to enrol in a good university.

-- If you are over 25 years old and you have graduated the last programme over two years before your application, you may be required to provide information about your previous jobs.
+If you are over 25 and you have graduated the last programme at least two years before your application, you may be required to provide information about your previous jobs.

 4. Meet the language proficiency requirements

 Students in Canada can choose from a wide range of English as well as French-taught Master's degrees.
 Depending on which language you choose to study in, you will have to prove your proficiency level.